N4fta/Vibe-Check/README.md

   <br>
 </h1>

-<h4 align="center">A social media app where user express how they are feeling through a music sample and a short post.</h4>
+<h4 align="center">A social media app where users express how they are feeling through a music sample and a short post.</h4>

 <!-- Horizontal short Menu (w\ Links) -->
 <p align="center">